 - or we create a counted cross-stitch pattern

-- either we draw it with the marker
+- either we draw it with a marker

-When I started at 5 years old, I had patterns printed on heavy fabric; today, I really like embroidering patterns that I draw myself on the fabric.
+When I started at 5 years old, I had designs printed on heavy fabric; today, I really enjoy embroidering designs I draw myself on the fabric.
 For this, I use water- or heat-erasable markers.
-For dark fabrics, I use solufix on which I draw my pattern and then stick it on the fabric to be able to embroider the pattern.
+For dark fabrics, I use solufix on which I draw my design and then stick it onto the fabric to be able to embroider the design.

 9. The needle holder or pin cushion

-To avoid losing/scattering your needles, think about using a holder.
-This can be a magnetic needle holder but also simply a ball/pin cushion where you will stick your needles.
+To avoid losing or scattering your needles, think about using a holder.
+This can be a magnetic needle holder but also simply a ball/pin cushion where you stick your needles.

-Along the same lines, I advise you to keep a small trash bin next to you during your embroidery sessions to throw all the little cut threads.
+Along the same lines, I recommend keeping a small trash bin next to you during your embroidery sessions to dispose of all the little cut threads.
 Having a tidy workspace is key.

 10. The storage box

-As I said in point 5, having skeins neatly arranged on cardboard gives a nice overview of the available color palette to create your patterns.
+As I said in point 5, having skeins neatly arranged on cardboard gives a nice overview of the available color palette to create your designs.

 Every time I start a creation, I get my storage box and put together my color palette.
-I advise you to put together your little box as well 😊.
+I recommend you put together your little box too 😊.

 Bonus: the embroidery course or a good book to learn

-Obviously having the right equipment is one thing but having the right advice is another.
+Obviously, having the right materials is one thing, but having the right advice is another.

 I can only strongly advise you to take some courses to start classic embroidery.
-Some will prefer to get started with the help of a book or a video.
+Some will prefer to get started with a book or a video.

-However, don't neglect the learning period because even if embroidery may seem simple, it's important to start well to then give free rein to your creativity!
+However, don't overlook the learning phase because even if embroidery may seem simple, it's important to start well to then let your creativity run free!

 There you go, you now know what to include in a beginner's embroidery kit.